Sinergia – interdisciplinary, collaborative and breakthrough

 Eligibility of applicants

-- All applicants must be employed with a work-time percentage of at least 50% for the duration of the project at a research institution eligible to receive research funding from the SNSF or have been given written assurance of such employment.
+- All applicants must be employed with a work-time percentage of at least 50% for the duration of the project at a research institution that is eligible to receive research funding from the SNSF, or they must have been given written assurance of such employment.

 - All applicants must be in a position to carry out research projects under their own responsibility and to lead project staff.

 - All applicants must make a substantial contribution to the proposed research.
-The research infrastructure necessary to carry out the proposed research must be at their disposal.
+The research infrastructure needed to carry out the proposed research must be at their disposal.

-- If there are three or more applicants, one applicant may be based at a research institution abroad, if his/her expertise is essential, meaning it is not available in Switzerland (2+1, 3+1).
+- If there are three or more applicants, one applicant may be based at a research institution abroad, provided their expertise is essential for the project and cannot be sourced in Switzerland (2+1, 3+1).

-It is recommended that applicants start entering details in mySNF as soon as possible after the launch of the call.
-Setting up a new mySNF user account may take up to one week.
-On mySNF, help texts offer detailed advice on writing and submitting the grant application.
-The application has to be written in English.
+The SNSF recommends that applicants start entering information in the SNSF Portal as soon as possible after the launch of the call.
+On the SNSF Portal, help texts offer detailed advice on how to write and submit a grant proposal.
+The language of the proposal must be English.

 Evaluation procedure and decision